bitterjug/devjournal-crypto/devjournal.markdown

   new approach with template view.
 - [ ] Having trouble when changing page with client routing: the edit and monitor pages don't load properly.
-- [ ] Display the relevant baseline value in the input row
+- [x] Display the relevant baseline value in the input row
-- [ ] Display the relevant next milestone value in the input row
+- [x] Display the relevant next milestone value in the input row

-- [ ] Adding a new column object should cause the body of the data table to re-render to include the new columns
+- [x] Adding a new column object should cause the body of the data table to re-render to include the new columns

   We could listen to events on the indicator's `columns` collection.

 ## 2014-04-04 16:17 Friday

-- [ ] The list of input columns should be sorted by date
+- [-] The list of input columns should be sorted by date.
+We're leaving this
+  as: you have to reload the page to do it for the moment.
 - [ ] We should only show the most recent _n_ data input columns.

 ## 2014-04-04 16:58 Friday